My Grandfather was an amazing man and an even better gardener. As a

 By March, I had several flowers but no fruit.
 Second hurdle.
 Back to the internet, ok, my problem was no bees.
 Being highly allergic to bees, this presented a problem.
 I found that certain flowers put near my tomatoes would bring in more bees, like Lavender and Mexican Heather.
 Soon, we had bees and I began carrying my epi-pen everywhere.
 But most importantly we had TOMATOES!

+By the end of March, I brought my Granddad six ripe tomatoes and he laughed when I began to explain all my trials and tribulations, just to get those six.
+He told me several ways to kill bugs with out using chemicals and I tried to write down all he said.
 We celebrated his 79th birthday on March 30 and a few days later, on April 2nd, he passed away.
 The man who taught me how to make home-made soups, to fish and now how to grow things had left me, but he left me with a new found love of gardening, that I hope I can pass on to my sons.
 I love you, LRH, every time I am in my garden I feel you with me.
 Thank you.